natemoo-re/microsite/rfcs/001-microsite-v2.md

 Instead of the `withHydrate` HOC, this compiler would be able to leverage a hydration directive directly inside of JSX.
 The compiler output would be highly optimized for SSR speed, relying on strings rather than a server-side VDOM.

+It's possible that hydration directives wouldn't even be necessary if we can detect whether a component uses `on*` event listeners or `use*` hooks.
+In that case, I'd default to `method: visible` hydration.

 ```tsx
 // Input
 /* imports */